HeyTomCat/ProgramLangs/langs/ams/spec.md

-# ⚠️SPECIFICATION NOT YET COMPLETE⚠️
-# Specification for AMS 2.0
+# Specification for AMS 1.4 u1
 ## Contents of this specification
 ## Introduction
 AMS, which is short for "advanced minimalistic assembly", is an 8-bit register-based programming language with an assembly-inspired syntax.